Authors Welcome! – Writing for The Naval Review

 - Write as if to the British public, using terms and commodities more commonly understood – too often in the military we revert to self-justified arguments, in obscure ‘defence speak’, that completely fail to play to the average person’s concerns.
 So, when in doubt, use plain, not convoluted or parochial English.

 - Abbreviations and acronyms should be avoided whenever possible.
 If essential, they should be expanded on the first occasion of use, with the abbreviation or acronym in brackets.
-Remember, many of our members are not currently serving RN officers and comprehension is often inversely proportional to the number of acronyms used.
+Remember, many of our members are not currently serving officers and improved comprehension is often inversely proportional to the number of acronyms used.

 - Endnotes not footnotes as a routine.
 Endnotes can be important evidence of the provenance and authority of articles, and they may be necessary to meet normal acknowledgement courtesies.
 However, I reserve the right not to publish them if space or other reasons make this impractical or inappropriate.
-Bibliographies will not normally be published
+Bibliographies will not normally be published.

 - Photographs, sketch maps and diagrams are particularly welcomed and will be printed in their original colours if this is technically possible and affordable.
 It would be helpful if authors would indicate as to the placing of any illustration within an article.
 Also, each illustration should be underscored by a caption: e.g. Fig #.
 HMS Nonsuch.